Address social assistance Printable versionLast update: 28.11.2023

 - a child under the age of three;

-- a disabled of first or second group;
+- a person with a disability of the first or second group;

 - the elderly;